 To read more about Muang Ngoi Neua, we invite you to read a nice article from Monica and her family.

 Review of our adventure in northern Laos

-We have had proof that northern Laos is not just Luang Prabang.
-I would even say that it’s not Luang Prabang… but we’ll talk about it again in the next article!
-We will particularly remember the beauty of the landscapes along the Nam Ou River and the “Sabaidee” of the children during these 3 days of Kayaking!
+In any case, we had the proof that the north of Laos is not only Luang Prabang!
+I would even say that it is not Luang Prabang… In short, this region is clearly worth staying there!
+We will particularly remember the beauty of the landscapes along Nam Ou and the “Sabaidee” of the children in the villages!

 Do you know the north of Laos?
 Ready to try the adventure 😉?